 Social distancing, safety, health and hygiene

 a.
 Always keep a 1.5 metre distance between yourself and others.
-There is a maximum of one swimmer per lane.
+Lanes are shared.
+Please refer to the booking tool for maximum swimmers per lane.

 b.
 Adhere to assigned entry and exit points